bryanhce/slack-birthday-bot/README.md

 ## Cron jobs

 - cron job to trigger 8am everyday for brithday reminders
-- cron job to rigger every last day of the month for next month's reminders
+- cron job to trigger 7.59am every first day of the month for monthly birthday reminders

 # How to run